Skip to main content

 Debit or credit card

 You can make repayments using a Maestro, Switch, Delta or credit card.
 Credit card payments will attract a surcharge.
-You can use your card to pay online or by telephoning a Student Loans Company customer advisor.
+You can use your card to pay online or by telephoning a Student Loans Company customer adviser.
 There is no minimum repayment amount unless you fall into arrears.

 • Repaying your student loan